jasonwebb/morphogenesis-resources/README.md

 ### Eden growth model

-> [!NOTE]
-> Image credit: Silvio Costa Ferraria et al - Figure 1 from [Pitfalls on the determination of the universality class of radial clusters](https://www.researchgate.net/figure/color-online-A-small-Eden-cluster-with-6000-particles-The-border-is-depicted-in-red_fig1_1858140).
+_Image credit: Silvio Costa Ferraria et al - Figure 1 from [Pitfalls on the determination of the universality class of radial clusters](https://www.researchgate.net/figure/color-online-A-small-Eden-cluster-with-6000-particles-The-border-is-depicted-in-red_fig1_1858140)_

 Created by Murray Eden in 1961 ([paper](https://projecteuclid.org/ebook/Download?urlId=bsmsp%2F1200512888&isFullBook=False&isResultClick=False) (PDF)), this is a type of surface fractal growth process where material randomly accumulates on the _boundary_ of clusters.
 Sort of like DLA but without all the empty space between branches.
 Thought to be a good way to model certain kinds of bacterial and lichen growth.